esheetz/nstgro_research_docker/README.md

     ```
     This will take a long time.

-2. This docker image expects the `nstgro_ws` and `val_ws` to exist in the top level of this repository.
+2. This docker image expects the `nstgro_ws`, `val_ws`, and generic `ros1_ws` (good for sandboxing generic ROS1 projects) to exist in the top level of this repository.
 If these workspace are not already set up, run the scripts:
     ```
     ./workspaces/setup_val_workspace.sh
     ./workspaces/setup_nstgro_workspace.sh
+    ./workspaces/setup_ros1_workspace.sh
     ```
     NOTE FOR DEVELOPMENT: check the branches for the repositories in the YAML files in the `workspaces/` directory.
 They may need to be set to the appropriate feature branches.